apletta/Autonomous-Controls-and-Electrical/ROS/ros_environment/README.md

    * build = where cmake and make are called to configure and build your packages
    * devel = where executables and libraries go before you install your packages
    * src = where active packages you want to use go

+Whenever you use your ROS distribution or workspace you need to source them first so any new packages or updates are seen by your system.

+   To source your ros distribution:

+   `$ source /opt/ros/melodic/setup.bash`

+   To source your workspace:

+   `$ source ~/catkin_ws/devel/setup.bash`

+   You can either run the following lines in the command prompt whenever you open a terminal.
+To make them run automatically you can add the lines to your .bashrc file like so:
+   1. Navigate to your .bashrc file
+   `$ vim ~/.bashrc`
+   2. Press `shift+g` to skip to the bottom
+   3. Press `i` to start editing the file and add the lines ex. source /opt/ros/melodic/setup.bash # source ROS distribution source ~/catkin_ws/devel/setup.bash # source workspace

+   4. Press `esc` and then `:` followed by `wq` or `x` to save and exit from your .bashrc file.
+   Now your ROS distribution and workspace will be sourced whenever a new terminal is opened (when your .bashrc file runs).
+You can change these file paths to source different distributions or workspaces as you need.

-If you're ever unsur of where your ROS distribution and workspace are located, you can check the path using the following command:
+If you're ever unsure of where your ROS distribution and workspace are located, you can check the path using the following command:

     `$ echo $ROS_PACKAGE_PATH`

 and you should get something like:

-    `/home/youruser/catkin_ws/src:/opt/ros/kinetic/share`
+    `/home/yourusername/catkin_ws/src:/opt/ros/kinetic/share`

 The colon separates the path to your workspace and active ROS distribution.